 A view out over View over Faial and the Penha de Aguia, also known as Eagle Rock.
 Photo: Getty

-Eagle Rock is known as Penha d'Aguia in Portuguese, and sits right on the coastline, looking out on the rolling waves of the ocean in one direction, and across Faial in the other.
+Eagle Rock (0r nest) is known as Penha d'Aguia in Portuguese, and sits right on the coastline, looking out on the rolling waves of the ocean in one direction, and across Faial in the other.
 Now, the rock is “only” 580m high, but given that you’ll be climbing from closer to sea level than to the peak, it’s still no easy feat.
-If you would like to go for the straight up-and-back route to the peak of Eagle Rock, your best bet is to set off from and return to Sitio Penha de Aguai de Baixo.

-Our route here is a point-to-point, starting in Bar Adega da Cruz and heading over to Sitio Penha de Aguai de Baixo, via Eagle Rock.
-You’ll ascend just under 400m, then descend around 450m once you’ve reached the summit.
-There is no markings on this path - so make sure you have a map or know the route - but the path is relatively obvious and it's unlikely you'll be on your own.
-You’ll walk by a levado, then turn off on some natural steps to spend a brief spell in the forest.
+There is no markings on this path - so make sure you have a map, guide or know the route - but the path is relatively obvious and it's unlikely you'll be on your own.
+You’ll walk by a levada, then turn off on some natural steps to spend a brief spell in a banana plantation.
 The route is incredibly steep from here, and so expect a lot of steps and bends.

 Hiking and Canyoning in Madeira | Much Better Adventures